 Video: How to Build a Campfire

-Finding or Building a Fire Ring
+1. Find or Build a Fire Ring

 Campgrounds: Build fires only in designated fire rings, grills or fireplaces.
 Most developed campgrounds have some version of these.
 Using a fire ring will lesson your impact and keep your fire contained.